When to Schedule Your Newborn Photos: A Practical Guide for Real Life

 Start by checking my up-to-date scheduler to see what’s available.
 If the baby is already here, reach out anyway—sometimes I can fit you in, but the baby may be older.

-Don’t get attached to a specific day.
+Try not to treat a single day or week as your only chance.
 Every timeframe can be beautiful, and what matters most is working with a photographer who can adjust to your baby and your family’s reality.

 Closing Thoughts